BG Pathum United F.C.: Matt Smith era (2022)

+Makoto Teguramori second stint (2023–2024)

 BG Pathum United started off the 2023–24 Thai League 1 season well, drawing 2–2 to Police Tero on matchday 1 on 11 August 2023, and went on to draw 0–0 at home against PT Prachuap on 18 August 2023.
 The club then flies off to Shanghai to face Shanghai Port on 22 August 2023 in the 2023–24 AFC Champions League qualifying play-offs when in the 12-minute, Uzbekistan striker, Igor Sergeyev opened up the account to lead the match 1–0 before scoring his second goal in the 26th minute and eventually scoring a hat-trick in the 61st minute to send BG Pathum United through to the 2023–24 AFC Champions League group stage in a 2–3 away win at the Pudong Football Stadium.
+BG Pathum United was then drawn in Group I alongside Japanese club Kawasaki Frontale, Korean club Ulsan Hyundai and Malaysian club Johor Darul Ta'zim.
+However, the club finished bottom of the group stage thus bowing out from the tournament.
 On 16 June 2024, BG Pathum United won their first Thai League Cup where Teerasil Dangda scored in the 90+8th stoppage time to secure the only goal in the match against Muangthong United to win the cup.

 BG Pathum United then participate in the recently revived tournament, the 2024–25 ASEAN Club Championship being placed alongside Indonesian club PSM Makassar, Vietnamese club Đông Á Thanh Hóa, Malaysian club Terengganu, Cambodian club Preah Khan Reach Svay Rieng and Myanmar Shan United.
 BG Pathum United will play their first match of the tournament at the Batakan Stadium in Balikpapan against PSM Makassar on 21 August 2024 where both team contested in a goalless draw.
 BG Pathum United went on to top the group with 3 wins, 2 draw and 0 lost which sees them advance to the semi-finals against domestic rivals, Buriram United.
 In January 2025, BG Pathum United was invited by Football Association of Singapore (FAS) to participate in the 2024–25 Singapore Cup which the club last played in the cup in 2010.
 BG Pathum United then face off against Tanjong Pagar United winning them 2–1 at the Jurong East Stadium.
 On 17 June 2025, BG Pathum United bid farewell to Teerasil Dangda after contract expiry.
+BG Pathum United finished off the 2024–25 league season in third place.

+BG Pathum United then qualified to the 2025–26 AFC Champions League Two where they were drawn in Group H alongside Korean club Pohang Steelers, Filipino club Kaya–Iloilo and Singaporean club Tampines Rovers.
+However, the club finished bottom of the group stage thus bowing out from the tournament.
+BG Pathum United also played in the 2025–26 ASEAN Club Championship but finished third in the group stage.